Federal Patient Protection and Affordable Care Act Notices

 - Reconstruction of the other breast to achieve a symmetrical appearance

 - Treatment of physical complications of mastectomy, including lymphedema

 NOTE: Reconstructive surgery requires prior approval, and all Inpatient admissions require prior notification.
 For more detailed information on the mastectomy-related benefits available under your Plan option, call the telephone number on your Member Identification Card.

 Newborns' and Mothers' Health Protection Act of 1996

 The Plan complies with the Newborns’ and Mothers’ Health Protection Act of 1996.

 Group health plans and health insurance issuers generally may not, under Federal law, restrict Benefits for any hospital length of stay in connection with childbirth for the mother or newborn to less than 48 hours following a vaginal delivery, or less than 96 hours following a cesarean section.
 However, federal law generally does not prohibit the mother’s or newborn’s attending Provider, after consulting with the mother, from discharging the mother or her newborn earlier than 48 hours (or 96 hours, as applicable).
 In any case, plans and issuers may not, under Federal law, require that a Provider obtain authorization from the Plan or the insurance issuer for prescribing a length of stay not in excess of 48 hours (or 96 hours, as applicable).

-HIPAA Notice of Information Privacy Practices
+Health Insurance Portability and Accountability Act Notice of Information Privacy Practices

-Georgia Department of Community Health State Health Benefit Plan Notice of Information Privacy Practices
+State Health Benefit Plan Notice of Information Privacy Practices

 Revised June 28, 2018